For Parents / Carers

 Helpful resource ...

-Young Minds website have a great section for parents and carers on how to talk to your child about their emotional wellbeing, including a list of helpful conversation starters. https://youngminds.org.uk/starting-a-conversation-with-your-child/
+Young Minds website has a great section for parents and carers on how to talk to your child about their emotional wellbeing, including a list of helpful conversation starters.

 About Referring